normanarnold492/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

 This quote emphasizes that over-concern with optimizing code before understanding its actual performance bottlenecks can lead to unnecessary complexity, harder maintenance, and potentially worse overall performance.
 Instead, focus first on writing clear, correct, and maintainable code.
 Profile your program to identify where optimizations are genuinely needed, then apply them judiciously.

+# 2024-01-18
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that code readability and simplicity often contribute more to a project's long-term success than short-sighted optimizations."

+In other words, don't try to make parts of your code faster or more complex until you have concrete evidence that it's a performance bottleneck.
+Invest your time in creating solid, understandable solutions initially, as this will save you and your team effort during debugging, maintenance, and future enhancements.